An Abelian Category of Motivic Sheaves: Premotivic sheaves

 extends to a functor $\Delta(S,\Sigma)^{op}\to \PM(S,\Sigma)$ satisfying $t^nt^m = t^{n+m}$.
 When composed with the forgetful functor to $F$-mod, we obtain $H$.
 Thus this extends to an endofunctor $T^n:\PM(S,\Sigma)\to \PM(S,\Sigma)$ satisfying

 and $T^nT^m=T^{n+m}$; in particular, it is an automorphism. \end{constr}

 \begin{constr} Let $F$ be finite or $\Q_\ell$.
-Let $\bar k$ denote the algebraic closure of $k$.
+Let $\bar k\subseteq \C$ denote the algebraic closure of $k$.
 Consider the map

-where the sheaves are on the \'etale topology, $\bar X=X\times_{Spec\,k}Spec\, \bar k$ $j_{\bar X\bar Y}$ represents the inclusion of the complement as above, and $w$ measures the Tate twist.
+where the sheaves and operations are on the \'etale topology, $\bar f :\bar X\to S$ etc. are the base changes to $\bar k$, $j_{\bar X\bar Y}:\bar X-\bar Y\to \bar X $ is the inclusion, and $(w)$ represents the Tate twist.
 This is easily seen to be a functor by modifying the above discussion.
 Thanks to the comparison theorem between \'etale and classical cohomology (appendix B).

 for $s\in S(\C)$.
-Thus we can obtain an extension which is the \'etale realization functor $R_{et}$ from $\PM(S;F)$ to the category $Constr(S_{et}, \Sigma,;F)$ of sheaves of $F$-modules on $ S_{et}$ constructible with respect to $\Sigma$. \end{constr}
+Thus we can obtain an extension which is the \'etale realization functor $R_{et}$ from $\PM(S;F)$ to the category $Cons(S_{et}, \Sigma,;F)$ of sheaves of $F$-modules on $ S_{et}$ constructible with respect to $\Sigma$. \end{constr}

-\begin{constr} Let $Constr\text{-}MHM(S_{\iota,an}, \Sigma;\Q)$ denote the heart of the classical $t$-structure on the category $MHM(S,\Sigma)$ of $\Sigma$-constructible mixed Hodge modules (appendix C).
+\begin{constr} Let $Cons\text{-}MHM(S_{\iota,an}, \Sigma;\Q)$ denote the heart of the classical $t$-structure on the category $MHM(S,\Sigma)$ of $\Sigma$-constructible mixed Hodge modules (appendix C).
 We have an embedding

-which can be composed with above functor $\Phi$ to obtain a fibre functor.
+which can be composed with the above functor $\Phi$ to obtain a fibre functor.
 Consider the map

-where the operations are in derived categories of mixed Hodge modules, and $ {}^cH^i$ is cohomology with respect to the classical $t$-structure.
-When composed with the forgetful functor to constructible sheaves, we obtain $H_S^i(X,Y)$.
+where the operations are in the derived categories of mixed Hodge modules, and $ {}^cH^i={}^c\tau_{\le i}{}^c\tau_{\ge i}$ is cohomology with respect to the classical $t$-structure.
+When composed with $rat$, we obtain $H_S^i(X,Y)$.
 Thus we obtain a Hodge realization functor

 A special given in section \ref{section:localsystems} can be made more explicit. \end{constr}

 We fixed an embedding $\iota:k\hookrightarrow \C$ at the outset.
 Let write $\PM(S;F)^\iota$ for the resulting category.
 We now show that the category $\PM(S;F)$ is independent of this.